V1rex/computer-science/README.md

 The courses themselves are among the very best in the world, often coming from Harvard, Princeton, MIT, etc., but specifically chosen to meet the following criteria.

-**Courses must**:
-- Be open for enrollment
-- Run regularly (ideally in self-paced format, otherwise running multiple times per year)
-- Be of generally high quality in teaching materials and pedagogical principles
-- Match the curricular standards of the [CS 2013](CURRICULAR_GUIDELINES.md): Curriculum Guidelines for Undergraduate Degree Programs in Computer Science

-When no course meets the above criteria, the coursework is supplemented with a book.
-When there are courses or books that don't fit into the curriculum but are otherwise of high quality, they belong in [extras/courses](extras/courses.md) or [extras/readings](extras/readings.md).

 **Organization**.
 The curriculum is designed as follows:
 - *Intro CS*: for students to try out CS and see if it's right for them
 - *Core CS*: corresponds roughly to the first three years of a computer science curriculum, taking classes that all majors would be required to take